mongodb/mongodbatlas-cloudformation-resources/cfn-resources/maintenance-window/docs/README.md

 # MongoDB::Atlas::MaintenanceWindow

-The MaintenanceWindow resource provides access to retrieve or update the current Atlas project maintenance window.
+The maintenanceWindow resource provides access to retrieve or update the current Atlas project maintenance window.

 ## Syntax